Bailey Butterfly Fest & Native Plant Sale

 Tropical milkweed can harbor a spore-driven disease called Ophryocystis Elektroscirrha that kills Monarchs.

 The good news is, there are over 30 species of milkweed plants that are native to Texas!
 One of the most important for monarch butterflies is Antelope Horns because it isa common milkweed plant that grows in pastures and along roadsides throughout the central flyway of Texas, the path that most Monarchs take on their migration through Texas.
 (And guess what?
-We'll be selling the "right" milkweed at the Bailey Butterfly Fest & Native Plant Sale!)
+We'll be selling both Antelope Horns and Zizotes milkweed at the Bailey Butterfly Fest & Native Plant Sale!)

 Learn More & Get Involved